 Summer and winter offer different Kruger safari experiences.
 The dry winter season between May and October is best for game-viewing.
 November through February, known as the “Green Season,” is the hottest and wettest time of the year.
 As a result, this is the best time to visit the Kruger for bird watching.
 However, the humid summer climate doesn’t suit everyone.

 Cape Town’s abundant offerings are encircled by some of the most breathtaking scenery you could imagine.
-Here, fynbos-covered mountains meet not one, but two oceans in a clash of dramatic beauty while sun-ripened vineyards stretch as far as the eye can see.
+Here, fynbos-covered mountains meet not one, but two oceans in a clash of dramatic beauty while the sun-ripened Constantia vineyards stretch as far as the eye can see.
 In the city itself, cafes and trendy eateries line the streets between boutiques, curio shops, and galleries.

 Sprawled between Cape Town and Port Elizabeth, the Garden Route in South Africa is a holiday paradise.
 Here, you can explore ancient forests, secluded beaches, hidden wine estates, and unique wildlife sanctuaries.
 It’s also one of the world’s greatest road trips, following 200 kilometres of winding tarmac from one picturesque town to the next.

 Things to do in the Garden Route are varied.
 From bungee-jumping in Plettenberg Bay to treetop canopy tours in Tsitsikamma and lagoon cruises in the Featherbed Nature Reserve.
 Most visitors base themselves in Knysna, a foodie destination which languishes on a scenic lagoon.
-Plettenberg Bay, which is famous for its beaches, is another ideal base from which to launch your Garden Route explorations.
+Plettenberg Bay, which is famous for its beaches, is another ideal base from which to launch your explorations.

 The nearby town of Oudtshoorn in the Little Karoo is also worth visiting.
 While not officially part of the Garden Route, this quirky town is where to go to see incredible caves and geological formations plus some of the world’s biggest ostrich farms.